-Of course, the Italian Greyhound being much smaller than the Whippet will need much less exercise.
-The Italian Greyhound would benefit from around 20 minutes of exercise a day, whereas the Whippet would appreciate around 40 minutes of exercise a day.
+Of course, the Italian Greyhound, being much smaller than the Whippet, will need much less exercise.
+The Italian Greyhound benefits from around 20 minutes of exercise a day, whereas the Whippet appreciates around 40 minutes of daily physical activity.
 You want your pup to be calm and subdued when at home, and the best way to ensure that is to walk them frequently.

 The Italian Greyhound and the Whippet are often difficult to train, as they are independent and often stubborn.
 They would much rather have a lazy afternoon watching movies than partake in training sessions.
-For this reason, early obedience training is important to distill a basic level of discipline into their routine, even if they aren’t interested.
-Short and fun training sessions are advised, and even if you feel that you aren’t progressing with your pup, strive on and be consistent.
+For this reason, early obedience training is important to set a basic level of discipline into their routine.
+Short and fun training sessions are best, and even if you feel that you aren’t progressing with your pup, strive on and be consistent.

-Their shared timidness means that it is really important for them to be socialized from a young age so that they grow up being comfortable with all humans and animals alike, and in unfamiliar situations.
-It is also important that the positive reinforcement method is utilized in their training, otherwise, their nervousness will extend to their immediate family and their master.
+Their shared timidness means that it is really important for them to socialize from an early age so that they grow up being comfortable with all humans and animals alike and in unfamiliar situations.
+It is important to use positive reinforcement method in their training.
+Otherwise, their nervousness will extend to their immediate family and their master.

 The Italian Greyhound and the Whippet share some health issues, and they also have their separate health issues.

-The Whippet National Breed Club suggest that he is tested for the following:
+The Whippet National Breed Club suggests that owners test for the following:

 Brainstem Auditory Evoked Response Test – also known as BAER, this test is to establish a normal level of hearing in both of his ears.

-Ophthalmologist Evaluation – he should be screened for several eye conditions, such as Progressive Retinal Atrophy.
+Ophthalmologist Evaluation – screen for several eye conditions, such as Progressive Retinal Atrophy.

 Cardiac Evaluation – heart disease is the leading cause of death for whippets in older age.

-The Italian Greyhound National Breed Club suggest that he undergoes an Ophthalmologist Evaluation similar to the Whippet, as well as the following issues:
+The Italian Greyhound National Breed Club suggests that he undergoes an ophthalmologist evaluation similar to the Whippet, as well as the following issues: